 The flea market at Hrelić on Sajmišna cesta is an exhibition of Croatian reality: Everyone sells everything and it is the place where you can make incredible bargains and finds.

-Located on the outskirts of the city alongside the Sava river, Hrelić flea market takes place twice a week, all year long.
-Flea market enthusiasts with a gipsy soul or looking for antiques or some unusual souvenirs, should not miss it.
+Hrelić flea market is located on the outskirts of the city along the Sava river and is held twice a week throughout the year.
+Flea market lovers with a gypsy soul, or those looking for antiques or unusual souvenirs, should not miss it.

 The Hrelić flea market is full of the strangest things, from military equipment and memorabilia from the Red Army to old Yugoslav passports, broken TVs, furniture, Playboy magazines from the 70s, used car parts, bicycles, old wedding dresses, second-hand clothes and thousands of other useful items.